Leadership Communication Skills

 Some are born leaders and others might find themselves thrust into a leadership role and have to put in a little effort to master the necessary skills to lead well.

-What doe Richard Branson, Steve Jobs and Warren Buffett have in common?
+What do Richard Branson, Steve Jobs, and Warren Buffett have in common?
 The ability to lead and lead well.
-They are all effective communicators.
+They are all effective communicators and have the necessary communication skills.

 They understand the importance of conveying a vision people want to participate in.
 Julius Caesar and Napoleon both understood propaganda and were able to convince people that their defeats were actually victories.
 Effective modern leaders like Branson and Jobs built companies from scratch, with every employee and financial backer convinced of the importance of the mission and willing to contribute in his or her own way.

-No opportunity has ever been without obstacles, pitfalls and shortcomings.
+No opportunity has ever been without obstacles, pitfalls, and shortcomings.
 It’s never just success.
-It’s how leaders respond to adversity that sets them apart and makes them a great leader.
+It’s how leaders respond to adversity that sets them apart and makes them great leaders.

 As with many things in life, timing is also critical.
 Learning how to communicate effectively to your chosen audience at the right time and the right place can be difficult, but can reap great benefits.